 Resources for CBT for Psychosis – lists many books and some websites that are either directly about cognitive therapy for psychosis, or present related approaches.

-Resources for trauma and psychosis – lists books, articles & websites specifically about the intersection of trauma and psychosis.
+resources trauma & psychosis – lists books, articles & websites specifically about the intersection of trauma, dissociation and psychosis.